Information Rate-Harvested Power Tradeoff in THz SWIPT Systems Employing Resonant Tunnelling Diode-based EH Circuits: System Model

 \section{System Model}

 We consider the \gls*{swipt} system shown in Fig.~\ref{Fig:SystemModel} where a \gls*{tx} equipped with a highly directive antenna sends a THz signal to a single-antenna \gls*{rx}.
-Since coherent demodulation of a THz-band received signal is challenging, the TX employs unipolar \gls*{ask} modulation for SWIPT \cite{Yi2021, Lemic2020}.
+Since coherent demodulation of a THz received signal is challenging, the TX employs unipolar \gls*{ask} modulation for SWIPT \cite{Yi2021, Lemic2021}.
 Thus, the THz signal $r(t) \in \mathbb{R}$ received at the RX can be expressed as follows \cite{Horowitz1989}:

-where $h$ is the channel gain between TX and RX, which is assumed to be perfectly known at both devices, $f_c$ is the carrier frequency, and $s(t) = \sum_k s[k] \phi(t - kT)$ and $n(t)$ are \gls*{ecb} representations of the transmit signal and the \gls*{awgn} at the RX antenna, respectively.
-Furthermore, here, $s[k] \in \mathbb{R}_{+}, k \in \mathbb{N},$ are \gls*{iid} realizations of a non-negative random variable $s$ with \gls*{pdf} $f_s(s)$, $\phi(t)$ is a rectangular pulse that takes value $1$, if $t \in [0, T)$, and $0$, otherwise, and $T$ is the duration of a symbol interval.
-To avoid signal distortion due to power amplifier non-linearities at the TX \cite{Morsi2019, Shanin2020}, the maximum transmit signal power is bounded by $A^2$.
-Thus, the support of $f_s$ is confined to the interval $[0,A]$, i.e., $\mathcal{D}\{f_s\} \subseteq [0, A]$.
+where $h$ is the channel gain between TX and RX, which is assumed to be perfectly known\footnotemark at both devices, $f_c$ is the carrier frequency, and $s(t) = \sum_k s[k] \phi(t - kT)$ and $n(t)$ are \gls*{ecb} representations of the transmit signal and the \gls*{awgn} at the RX antenna, respectively.

+Furthermore, $s[k] \in \mathbb{R}_{+}, k \in \mathbb{N},$ are \gls*{iid} realizations of a non-negative random variable $s$ with \gls*{pdf} $f_s(s)$, $\phi(t)$ is a rectangular pulse that takes value $1$, if $t \in [0, T)$, and $0$, otherwise, and $T$ is the duration of a symbol interval. {The THz TX is connected to a constant power supply, and to avoid signal distortion at the TX due to the non-linearities of THz power amplifiers\footnote{We note that power losses at the TX depend on the TX signal power, may be caused by the non-ideality of TX circuit components, such as, e.g., THz antennas and power amplifies, and may exceed $10-20\,\SI{}{\decibel}$ \cite{Tataria2021, Shinohara2021, Yi2021, Nguyen2022, Li2022a, Kazan2021}.
+The modelling and design of THz SWIPT systems taking into account all power losses and imperfections of THz TXs is an interesting direction for future work, which is beyond the scope of this paper.} \cite{Morsi2019, Shanin2020}, the maximum transmit signal power is bounded by $A^2$.} Thus, the support of $f_s$ is confined to the interval $[0,A]$, i.e., $\mathcal{D}\{f_s\} \subseteq [0, A]$.